Configuring the Integrations Component and Plugin

 Authentication and Authorization

 EmbedKit assumes that your application authenticates and authorizes your users before initializing the EmbedKit plugin.
-We recommend that you store the BoomiAccountId and AccountGroup on your internal user's profile, and provide that information after your application successfully authenticates and authorizes your users.
+We recommend that you store the BoomiAccountId and AccountGroup in your internal user's profile, and provide this information after your application successfully authenticates and authorizes your users.

 Rendering the Integrations Component

-Each EmbedKit component has a number of predefined configuration options that can be passed when the component is rendered.
-These options are passed in via Properties.
-It is important to refer to the EmbedKit SDK section to understand the available options for each component.
+Each EmbedKit component has a number of predefined configuration options that you can pass when the component renders.
+You pass these options through properties.
+For more information about the available options for each component, refer to the EmbedKit SDK section.

-The properties available for each component vary, and you should refer to the EmbedKit SDK.
-However, each component supports the following:
+The properties available for each component vary.
+For more information, refer to the EmbedKit SDK.
+However, each component supports the following properties:

 @property {boolean} showTitle - Whether the component title should be displayed.